hltcoe/turkle/README.md

 HTML 'Submit' button, then Turkle will add a 'Submit' button to the combined document.

-There are example HTML and CSV files in the `examples` directory.
+There are example HTML and CSV files in the `examples` directory:

-`translate_minimal.html` uses just HTML elements without any JavaScript.  `translate_validate.html` uses third-party JavaScript libraries to perform form validation.  `lda-lemmas.html` is a more complicated example that uses custom JavaScript to dynamically generate HTML elements and CSV files that store data structures as JSON strings.
+- `translate_minimal.html` uses just HTML elements without any JavaScript.
+The corresponding CSV file is `translate_two_cities.csv`.
+- `translate_validate.html` uses third-party JavaScript libraries to perform form validation.
+The corresponding CSV file is `translate_two_cities.csv`.
+- `lda-lemmas.html` is a more complicated example that uses custom JavaScript to dynamically generate HTML elements and CSV files that store data structures as JSON strings.
+The corresponding CSV files are `lda-lemmas-0.csv` and `lda-lemmas-1.csv`.

 ## Creating Projects and Publishing Batches of Tasks ##